home-assistant/developers.home-assistant/blog/2024-04-10-new-notify-entity-platform.md

 The [architecture discussion](https://github.com/home-assistant/architecture/discussions/1041) is ongoing, and is about the device classes to implement and the implementation of recipient support in the form of [contacts via a contact registry](https://github.com/home-assistant/architecture/discussions/1041#discussioncomment-8947842).

 Existing integrations that implement the legacy `notify` services will be migrated in phases.
-The first step is to migrate the integrations than only use `message` as an attribute to notify.
+The first step is to migrate the integrations than only use `message` as a parameter to notify.

 The integrations identified for migration are:

-- mastodon
-- knx
-- free_mobile
-- flock
 - circuit
-- ecobee
 - clickatell
 - clicksend
+- command_line
 - demo
+- ecobee
+- flock
+- free_mobile
+- knx
-- command_line
+- mastodon

 As soon as we have `title` and/or `recipient` support we can migrate more integrations to use the new platform.

-When integrations are migrated, users will need to use the service(s), so the migration changes will cause automations to break.
+When integrations are migrated, users will need to use the new `notify.send_message` service, so the migration changes will cause automations to break after the deprecation period is over.